-The partnership agreement shall determine what partnership actions require majority, supermajority, or unanimous vote.
+The partnership agreement shall determine what partnership actions require a majority, supermajority, or unanimous vote.

 Each partner will generally have equal use of the dental practice premises.

-The partnership agreement must entail whether hiring and termination of employees and contractors shall be based on unanimous or majority decision.
+The partnership agreement must entail whether the hiring and termination of employees and contractors shall be based on a unanimous or super-majority decision.

 The partners should also agree on which expenditures the partnership will pay on behalf of its partners with advice from their respective certified public accountants.

 Each partner may bind the partnership by their act and the partnership is liable for agreements made by one partner with an outside person or entity.
 If desired the partnership agreement should allocate the responsibility of each partner to a third party for acts not approved by the other partner(s).